-ANSWER: IBM admits that Plaintiff purports to quote, characterize, or summarize a document.
-IBM refers this Court to that document for its contents and denies any inaccurate, incomplete, or out of context characterizations thereof.
-IBM otherwise denies the allegations in Paragraph 39.
+ANSWER: IBM admits that Exhibit D reflects the PIP Plaintiff received in July 2023.
+IBM denies any inaccurate, incomplete, or out of context characterization of Exhibit D and otherwise denies the allegations in Paragraph 39.

 40. IBM's proffered reasoning for placing him on the PIP is that he was not being fully utilized and had not been placed with a client.